directus-labs/guest-authoring/directus-job-board-platform/index.md

   //...
 }
 ```

 This `AuthContext` handles user registration, login, logout, and session management.
 It retrieves user session information from cookies, including access and refresh tokens, and returns an object containing this information.

-In your **src** folder, create a new **types** directory.
+In your `src` directory, create a new `types` directory.
 Add an `index.ts` file inside it to define the `User` interface used in `AuthContext` and other interfaces you'll be using throughout your application.
 This centralizes your TypeScript type definitions.

 ```jsx
 export interface User {